merkle-open/generator-nitro/README.md

 Nitro is a Node.js application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code, even in a large team.
 Keep track of your code with a modularized frontend.
-This app, the suggested [terrific concept](http://terrifically.org) could help.
+This app and the suggested [atomic design](http://bradfrost.com/blog/post/atomic-web-design/), [BEM](https://en.bem.info/method/definitions/) and [terrific](http://terrifically.org) concepts could help.
 Nitro is simple, fast and flexible.
 Use this app for all your frontend work.

 ## Usage